Frequently asked questions about Gloucester Vale Conservation Volunteers:

 - simply being outside in a pleasant environment; etc.

-We pay a mileage allowance for drivers who do pick-ups for other volunteers (to encourage people to share).
+We pay a nominal mileage allowance for drivers who do pick-ups for other volunteers (to encourage people to share).
 Mileage starts at the Gloucester and Cheltenham pick-up points.

 Mainly you need the energy, motivation and sense of humour needed to do physical work outside in all weathers.
-Old clothes that you don’t mind getting damaged, solid footwear for most tasks (steel toe-capped work boots are recommended), wellingtons for planting in wetlands and waterproofs just in case it rains.
+Old clothes that you don’t mind getting damaged, solid footwear for most tasks (steel toe-capped work boots are recommended), wellingtons for working in wetland sites and waterproofs just in case it rains.
 We supply work gloves but in the interests of fit and hygiene you may prefer to bring your own.
 We supply tea, coffee and biscuits but you will normally need to bring your own lunch.
 You will also need an old bag or rucksack to carry your gear.

 The website, artwork and photographs have been provided by GVCV volunteers.
 The logo and drawings were created by Carmel, a local artist.
 All rights are reserved so please do not use the images, artwork or design without prior consent.